Mono-Co/pandas-challenge/README.md

 **Report Findings Summary**
-The Independant schools performed better on average than the Government Schools across all of the repprted metrics;
+The Independant schools performed better on average than the Government Schools across all of the reported metrics;
   -Average Maths Score
   -Average Reading Score
   -% Passing Maths